dschmura/InTurn/phase-1/README.md

 ### Weekly Callouts
   - ITS Professional Development: Wednesday, 2pm - 4pm
   - ITS Retreats: Fridays all day
+  - Every week we will read a part of Apprenticeship Patterns and right a reflection/summary in the form of a tweet-sized piece of advice. (* 280 character limit).

 ### Daily Cadence